FLOOR LAMP V

 By day, this handcrafted lamp is a unique sculpture while at night it comes alive showing its second, more enchanting nature.

-The light shines through 18 thousand holes and creates intricate light patterns on the walls bringing a dreamlike atmosphere to every space.
+The light creates intricate light patterns on the walls bringing a dreamlike atmosphere to every space.

 Working on Cirvinea gave me a lot of joy and satisfaction.

 Each next stage was a fascinating challenge with this lamp.

 The base made of Sapele wood was created by Lech Kostyszak from Unique Wood Design.